mageeanbrown/mageeanbrown.github.io/_projects/fsae.md

     </div>
 </div>
 <div class="caption">
     An example of the iteration process that occurs during the design and simulation phase of the project.
-Typically, there is a trade-off between high torsional stiffness and weight, so we optimize these variables as best as we can to get a light but stiff chassis.
+Typically, there is a trade-off between high torsional stiffness and weight, so we optimize these variables to get a light but stiff chassis.
 </div>

+Once the chassis is welded and powder-coated, we run extensive physical tests on the chassis.
+Many of these tests validate the simulations that we ran in SolidWorks, such as the torsional stiffness estimates.

 <div class="row justify-content-sm-center">
     <div class="col-sm-6 mt-3 mt-md-0">